2016 in Bellator MMA: Bellator 151

-The event was headlined by an Bantamweight bout between Joe Warren and undefeated rising star Darrion Caldwell.
+The event was headlined by a Bantamweight bout between Joe Warren and undefeated rising star Darrion Caldwell.
 A former two-division champion, Warren has won six of his last seven fights in Bellator MMA.
 The 39-year-old last appeared at Bellator 143 on Sept.
 25, when he captured a unanimous verdict against L.C.
 Davis.
 The 27-year-old Caldwell is 8-0 in his burgeoning career, including five triumphs under the Bellator banner.
 In his last outing, the former NCAA national champion wrestler choked out Shawn Bunch inside of a round at Bellator 143.

 Michael Page was originally scheduled to face Fernando Gonzalez at this event but was pulled out of the bout in early February 2016.
 He was replaced by Resurrection Fighting Alliance welterweight champion Gilbert Smith.